cyberconnecthq/follow-button/README.md

-# js-cyberconnect
+# follow-button

-js-ceramic is a monorepo containing the implementation of the CyberConnect utils.
-If you are unfamiliar with Ceramic, see the [website](https://cyberconnect.me/) or [API doc](https://docs.cyberconnect.me/) for more information.
+follow-button is a monorepo containing the implementation of the CyberConnect follow button.
+If you are unfamiliar with CyberConnect, see the [website](https://cyberconnect.me/) or [API doc](https://docs.cyberconnect.me/follow-button) for more information.